 What TSS says: The Ontario Academy of Technology (OAT) is excited to introduce students to a variety of Engineering Workshops.
 We'd like students to build not only mental memory of ideas, but also muscle memory for application.

 Homework is work that's assigned to students for completion outside of regular class time.
 There's a long-standing debate over homework.
 Should homework be assigned to school-age children?
 If so, in what grades?
 And how much homework should be assigned?
 In selecting the right school for your child, it's important to look closely at a school's homework policy.

 In grade Gr.
-12, OAT students perform an average of >2 hours of homework per night.
+12, TSS students perform an average of >2 hours of homework per night.